 What Is the Average Starting Salary for a Certificate vs. Instructional Design Degree Graduates?

-Career Outlook: Both certificate and degree holders have strong prospects, but a master's degree provides greater opportunities for advancement and access to higher-paying managerial positions where salaries can exceed $100,000 annually.
+Advancement matters: A master's degree can provide greater opportunities for higher-paying managerial positions where salaries can exceed $100,000 annually.

-Additional Education Impact: National surveys suggest each additional degree level can increase starting salary by approximately $3,000 annually, emphasizing the value of higher education in this field.
+Education level matters: National surveys suggest each additional degree level can increase starting salary by approximately $3,000 annually.

 Here's What Graduates of Instructional Design Programs Say About Their Degree or Certificate

-Kaysen: "Choosing the instructional design certificate program was the perfect fit for me because of its fast-paced learning experience and manageable cost.
+: "Choosing the instructional design certificate program was the perfect fit for me because of its fast-paced learning experience and manageable cost.
 I appreciated the focused curriculum that allowed me to quickly gain practical skills without the long commitment or higher expense of a degree.
-It gave me the confidence to advance my career in instructional design without overwhelming my schedule or budget."
+It gave me the confidence to advance my career in instructional design without overwhelming my schedule or budget. — Kaysen"

-Jalen: "Pursuing an instructional design degree was a rewarding experience, providing a deep and comprehensive education that a certificate alone couldn't offer.
+: "Pursuing an instructional design degree was a rewarding experience, providing a deep and comprehensive education that a certificate alone couldn't offer.
 The structured pace allowed me to thoroughly understand theory alongside practical applications, although it required a larger financial investment and more time.
-This degree opened doors to advanced roles and gave me credibility in the field that's difficult to achieve otherwise."
+This degree opened doors to advanced roles and gave me credibility in the field that's difficult to achieve otherwise. — Jalen"

-Beau: "Having completed both an instructional design certificate and degree, I can say each has distinct advantages.
+: "Having completed both an instructional design certificate and degree, I can say each has distinct advantages.
 The certificate offered a quick, affordable introduction, while the degree provided depth, academic rigor, and broader career opportunities.
-For anyone weighing cost versus career goals, I recommend starting with a certificate to test the waters before committing to the comprehensive but lengthier and more expensive degree path."
+For anyone weighing cost versus career goals, I recommend starting with a certificate to test the waters before committing to the comprehensive but lengthier and more expensive degree path. — Beau"

 Other Things You Should Know About Instructional Design Degrees

-Are instructional design certificates useful for career changers?
+Are instructional design certificates beneficial for career changers in 2026?

 What skills are emphasized differently in instructional design degrees compared to certificates?